Food Over 50: Current Series for Public Television

-Mojave Productions’ most recent project, Food Over 50, is both a “How To” and “Why To” series for PBS stations nationwide.
+Mojave Productions’ most recent project, Food Over 50, is both a “How To” and “Why To” series for Public television stations nationwide.
 Food Over 50’s mission is to inform, instruct and entertain America’s late Gen-X, Boomer & Senior audiences with artistic and appetizing preparations of wide-ranging international recipes, all nutritionally enticing to the on-going health of anyone – at any age – concerned with health issues such as high cholesterol, hypertension, elevated A1C or digestive issues.

 As to high blood pressure, The American Heart Association and C.D.C. concur that 70 million Americans suffer from hypertension.
 That’s 1 in every 3 adults, and the highest percentages are age 50 and up!
 Factoring in clinically high cholesterol statistics, over 110 million Americans – one third of the population – are at risk of serious, life threatening health complications.
 And most of them are over 50!
 However, a vast majority of these people can correct their health issues with simple and satisfying changes to their cooking and eating habits.
 This is why Food Over 50 is more than topical; it’s vital!

 So, what’s on Food Over 50’s menu?
 From Chinese to Moroccan, and Tex-Mex to Italian, most cultural diets contain fatty, salty, carb-rich foods as well as lean, healthy fare.
 Food Over 50 selects only the best of the healthiest and tastiest from world cuisine.
 Grilling, searing and steaming techniques outweigh deep fat frying and butter basting.
 For instance, how about savory roast lamb with minted chimichurri, easy ratatouille and whole wheat couscous?
 Or, what about a simple yet impressive herb-roasted Poulet Jardin?
 A low sodium stir-fry Orange Chicken?
 Beach-Grilled Lobster?
 And for Sweet Things, what could be better than a Mediterranean-style Sweet/Savory Desert Platter or Fresh Berries with Bourbon & Date Chantilly Cream?